afmohame/Arduino-Uno-R3/README.md

 [^4]: If multiple masters, they cannot exchange data to each other through SDA and SCL bus and they need to take turns to use the SDA and SCL bus.
 Also in reality you would only use 127 devices (see I2C the workings).

-[^5]: A pull_up resistor is a resistor that is directly connected VCC.
+[^5]: A pull-up resistor is a resistor that is directly connected VCC.

 [^6]: Even though the clock signal is generated by the master/controller some slaves/peripherals may keep the signal low to delay the data transfer.